Rosh Hashanah: Days before Rosh Hashanah

-Rosh Hashanah is preceded by the month of Elul, during which Jews are supposed to begin a self-examination and repentance, a process that culminates in the ten days of the Yamim Nora'im, the Days of Awe, beginning with Rosh Hashanah and ending with the holiday of Yom Kippur.
+Rosh Hashanah is preceded by the month of Elul, during which religious Jews traditionally undergo a period of self-examination and repentance—a process that culminates in the ten days of the Yamim Nora'im, beginning with Rosh Hashanah and ending with the holiday of Yom Kippur.

-The shofar is traditionally blown on weekday mornings, and in some communities also in the afternoon, for the entire month of Elul, the month preceding Rosh Hashanah.
-The sound of the shofar is intended to awaken the listeners from their "slumbers" and alert them to the coming judgment.
+The shofar is traditionally blown on weekday mornings—and in some communities in the afternoon, too—for the entire month of Elul.
+The sound of the shofar is intended to awaken the hearers from their "slumbers" and alert them to the coming days of judgment.
 The shofar is not blown on Shabbat.

-In the period leading up to Rosh Hashanah, penitential prayers called selichot, are recited.
+Penitential prayers called selichot are recited in the period leading up to Rosh Hashanah.
 The Sephardic tradition is to start at the beginning of Elul, while the Ashkenazic and Italian practice is to start a few days before Rosh Hashanah.

-The day before Rosh Hashanah day is known as Erev Rosh Hashanah ("Rosh Hashanah eve").
+The day before Rosh Hashanah is known as Erev Rosh Hashanah (Rosh Hashanah eve).
 It is the 29th day of the Hebrew month of Elul, ending at sundown, when Rosh Hashanah commences.
-Some communities perform Hatarat nedarim (a nullification of vows) after the morning prayer services.
-Many Orthodox men immerse in a mikveh in honor of the coming day.
+Some communities perform hatarat nedarim (a nullification of vows) after the morning prayer services.
+Many Orthodox men immerse in a mikveh to spiritually purify themselves ahead of Rosh Hashanah.